William Strutt (artist)

 Strutt's interest in depicting the notable events of the colony was piqued by the events surrounding the Victorian Exploring Expedition led by Burke and Wills in 1860–61.
 He made several studies of their preparations at Royal Park, Melbourne, and followed the expedition to its first camp at Essendon, Victoria.
 Strutt also collected first-hand accounts from the rescue party and from John King, the expedition's sole survivor, upon his return.

 Strutt left the colony of Victoria in 1862.
 A highly religious man, he dreaded bringing up his children in what he perceived to be a godless society.
 Returning to England where he completed two major works based on Australian sketches, Black Thursday, 6 February 1851 and Bushrangers, Victoria, Australia, 1852.
 He continued to draw on his Australian sketches to produce major oil paintings, including The Burial of Burke.
 In 1861, he painted imagined scenes from the First Taranaki War based on sketches that he made during him time in New Zealand from 1855 to 1856.
 The painting View of Mt Egmont, Taranaki, New Zealand, taken from New Plymouth, with Maoris driving off settlers' cattle, was purchased by the Museum of New Zealand Te Papa Tongarewa in 2015 from the John Lawford Collection for NZ$1.5 million; it is the only significant oil painting from the 1850s or 1860s held by New Zealand's national museum.
+An exhibition of Strutt's paintings and sketches 'chiefly made in New Zealand and Australia' was held at the Corn Exchange, Chelmsford, Essex, from October to November 1866.

 William Strutt died in Wadhurst, Sussex, England on 3 January 1915.